 The number of countries is included in the Version response (see above).
 This is used by 4-Tell to request the catalog for each country using the CountryIndex (see above).
 It is assumed that the platform has a corresponding index that is used for each country.

-This index is critical because, in the front end, it must be captured in JavaScript and passed passed in the call to our service to determine the correct catalog for the response.
+This index is critical because, in the front end, it must be captured in JavaScript and passed in the call to our service to determine the correct catalog for the response.

 Contact Information